Peelers1830 - 1860

 Before it was introduced in West Midlands Police, many officers were already starting to fear for their own safety and had invested in their own body armour.
 Sometimes covert options that went under their shirt, to give them peace of mind.

-Women were not allowed to do public order training until the late 1980s.
 During the miners’ strikes of 1984-1985, women pretty much ran the police stations across the West Midlands on 12 hour shifts, whilst male officers went on mutual aid to support the local forces.

 Policing 50 years ago looked very different to how it does today.
 Officers wore smart tunics, light blue shirts and highly polished shoes.